data-community-of-practice/AI-Graph-Obsidian/tools/Week 3/Phi-3 - A Language Model That Runs On Your Phone!.md

 - **Phi-3-small**: This version contains 7 billion parameters.
 It strikes a balance between performance and computational efficiency, making it suitable for tasks that need more capacity than the mini version but still benefit from a compact model size.
 - **Phi-3-medium**: This is the largest in the Phi-3 family, with 14 billion parameters.
 It is more suited for complex tasks that involve advanced reasoning, data analysis, and understanding of context​.

+Now that we know the different versions of Phi-3 let us talk about